phip1611/purtel/README.md

 # Purtel - Phips userland runtime task execution library.

-Protype for a Task-parallel runtime systems in Rust.
+Prototype for a Task-parallel runtime systems in Rust.
 Focus is on code generation during compile time.

 This repository contains my Rust prototype for my INF-D-960 project at TU Dresden.